JDDoesDev/presentations/osmi.md

 Note:
 - Disclaimer:  I'm not a mental health professional nor am I here to give medical advice
 - I am someone with mental illnesses - plural
-- I've experienced difficulties in the workplace and in my personal life because of my mental illnesses
-- I was in denial for a very long time
 - I also tend to swear without thinking about it... sorry

 <!--s-->
 <!-- .slide: data-background-color="#888f79" -->

-# WHY TALK ABOUT THIS?
+## WHY TALK ABOUT THIS?

 Note:
-There are a reasons I do this talk.
+There are a few reasons I do this talk.
-- If there was one sentence for what I want to accomplish with this session, it's "Start the conversation"
+- "Start the conversation"
-    - Why?
-People don't want to talk about mental illness.
+    - How many of you are comfortable talking about mental illness?
+    - What do most people think of the mentally ill?
+They’re dangerous.
+They're unstable.
+They're weak.
 - Share some resources and statistics
 - Share some experiences, both personal and professional
-  - Paramedic for 10 years, EMT and firefighter before that
 - I've seen firsthand what untreated mental illness can do

+Also, to help people realize...

 <!--s-->
 <!-- .slide: data-background-color="#888f79" -->

-## It's kind of a big deal
+# WE'RE NOT ALONE

 Note:
-Mental illness represents the biggest economic burden of any health issue in the world, costing 2.5 trillion in 2010 and that number is only going up.

-But above all else...
+- Nobody is the only one going through this
+    - May have different variables, but the interface is the same
+- I'm still having a hard time dealing with this fact

 <!--s-->
 <!-- .slide: data-background-color="#888f79" -->